Cetis/intelligent-campus/sensors/measurement_event.md

 # Measurement Entity

 ## Description
-An instance of estimating the value of a natural phenomenon involving a detector or sensor.
+An estimate of the value of a natural phenomenon involving a detector or sensor.

 <table>
 	<tr><th>Property [cardinality]</th><th>Description</th><th>Value information</th><th>Notes</th></tr>